-The Department of Social Development (DSD) is not established in terms of a single act.
-Several pieces of legislation determine its mandate, including the Social Assistance Act of 2004, which provides a legislative framework for providing social assistance.
+The Department of Social Development (DSD) was established in terms of several pieces of legislation, including the Social Assistance Act of 2004, which provides a legislative framework for providing social assistance.

-> The Act sets out the different types of grants payable, as well as their qualifying criteria.
+The Act sets out the different types of grants payable, as well as their qualifying criteria.
 It also makes provision for the establishment of the inspectorate for social assistance.
 Other pieces of legislation define the department’s mandate further:

 - The Non-Profit Organisations Act of 1997 establishes an administrative and regulatory framework within which non-profit organisations can conduct their affairs, and provides for their registration by the department.

 - The Older Persons Act of 2006 establishes a framework for empowering and protecting older persons, and promoting and maintaining their status, rights, well-being, safety and security.
 It provides for older persons to enjoy good quality services while staying with their families in their communities for as long as possible.
 It also makes provision for older persons to live in residential care facilities.

 - The Children’s Act of 2005 sets out principles relating to the care and protection of children, and defines parental responsibilities and rights.
 It deals with early childhood development (ECD), drop-in centres and early intervention, children in alternative care such as foster care, child and youth care centres and the adoption of children.
 The national ECD policy aims to define the provision of equitable ECD services in South Africa.

 - The Prevention of and Treatment for Substance Abuse Act of 2008 regulates substance abuse services and facilities.

 - The 1998 White Paper on Population Policy for South Africa is aimed at promoting the sustainable development of all South Africans by integrating population issues with development planning in all spheres of government and all sectors of society.